chrisbrasington/asterisk-sms-to-gnucash/README.md

     1 - the dollar amount
     2 - a description
     3 - the expense account name must be specified.
-The transaction will default as an expense with the withdrawal account will default to 'Liabilities:Credit Card' when not specified.
+The transaction will default as an expense.
+The withdrawal account will default to 'Liabilities:Credit Card' when not specified.

 A positive dollar amount will be added into the Expense:{Name} account.
 A negative dollar amount will be added into the Liabilities/Account.

 Two more paramters exist to change the Account and switch Expense to Income